 New Theories: Brazilians Related to Australian Aborigines and Africans

-Paraguay's original native peoples are thought to have been divided into at least 17 different tribal groups.
+Paraguay's original native peoples are thought to have been divided into at least 17 to 19 different tribal groups.

-This represented only six separate language families, meaning that many of these tribes were related in subgroups of 2-3 or more.
+These tribes represented only six separate language families, meaning that many of these tribes were related, perhaps in subgroups of two or three tribes or more.

-The Brazilian 1,000 tribes likely mixed with Paraquay and Uruguay peoples as well, espeically after the oncoming influx of Spanish and Portuguese explorers and settlers who drove the indigenous groups westward together.
+The ancient Brazilian thousand tribes likely mixed with Paraquay and Uruguay peoples, especially after the oncoming influx of Spanish and Portuguese explorers and settlers who drove the indigenous groups westward together.

-The sole people living of Uruguay before the European (Spanish and Portuguese) settlers advanced into the land were of a single tribe.
+The sole indigenous inhabitants living in Uruguay before the European (Spanish and Portuguese) settlers advanced on them were a single tribe.

-These Europeans introduced them to cattle as well and the Spanish kept the Portuguese in Brazil, so the Charrua may have been saved from destruction that would result by additional settlers advancing.
+These Europeans introduced the natives to cattle and horses and the Spanish kept the Portuguese in Brazil, so the Charrua may have been saved from destruction that would result by additional settlers advancing.